Gravel in Norfolk: how much would you like?

 These four mixed surface cycle routes vary from a little to almost all unpaved surfaces.
 They’re not particularly gnarly, and certainly not technical, and could be completed on a hybrid or road bike with suitable higher-volume tyres.
 Cyclocross, adventure, all-road and gravel type bikes would probably offer the best balance between comfort and speed.
 Originally posted during the Covid-19 lockdown of spring 2020, the third route (Aylsham and Blickling) was added in December of that year.

 As circular routes, they can be accessed from any point on the loop and may be completed in either direction.
-I start and finish in Melton Constable, where I’m based.
-Do pop in to the Melton Bike Hub for a coffee and chat if you’re passing.
+I started and finished in Melton Constable, where I lived.
 The on-road paved sections are almost all quiet lanes, with brief crossings of main roads where necessary.
 Each loop represents a day ride in its own right but they also potentially function as extensions to the Norfolk long distance Forest to Sea (F2C) routes.

 There are a multitude of opportunities to buy refreshments and provisions en route, some of which are highlighted on the GPS tracks below.